 Acer-Ferrous Toolworks was started by a young man, Paul Peters, whom I have been mentoring in woodworking since he was a boy.
 Paul recently graduated from a trade school as a machinist, and decided to combine his two interests, woodworking and metalworking, into a business venture.
 He purchased a 1910 Monarch lathe, and made his own tooling to produce wood vise screws.
 His first product, a leg vise screw and nut, is shown below.

 The 2 1/2″ diameter, 2 threads per inch screw is made of hard maple ( Acer saccharum), riven out of the log to ensure straight grain, and vacuum kiln dried.
 The octagonal hub is a separate piece of wood, and is threaded and glued to the screw.
 Overall length of the screw is approximately 24″, of which 4″ is the hub.
 The hub measures 3 1/2″ across the flats.
 There are two 1/4″ moats cut into the screw; one at the base of the hub and the other 1″ below it.
-These grooves are at 2″ diameter and are for for the garter, either user supplied or available in brass or black anodized aluminum..
+These grooves are at 2″ diameter and are for for the garter, either user supplied or available in brass from us.
 A 1″ diameter hole is also bored through the hub for the handle, also provided by the user.

 The nut is also hard maple, and measures 8″ x 4″ x 2″, with the threaded hole centered in the face.
 This leaves plenty of room for mounting holes to be drilled.